-One of the first questions everyone asks me is, where did you stay while in Paris?
-With so many options, Airbnb, Vrbo and numerous rental agencies…it’s hard to decide.
-I chose “Lodgis”, a rental agency, no real particular reason except that they seemed to have a good selection of “affordable” options, which was key for me.
-I was careful to do my homework, searching for any negative feedback or reviews, which “Lodgis” didn’t seem to have.
-Once I decided, it was pretty straight forward, I paid my deposit, purchased “mandatory” rental insurance and was then put in contact with the owner, Considering how smoothly the transaction went, I still couldn’t help worry…will anyone be there when I arrive?
-Thankfully, my landlady Sophie was there to greet me, I was relieved to say the least and I think we hit it off immediately.
+One of the first questions everyone asks me is, where did you stay in Paris?
+With so many options, Airbnb, Vrbo and local rental agencies, it was hard to decide.
+In the end, I chose “Lodgis”, no particular reason except that I thought they had a great selection of affordable options, which was key for me.
+I was careful to do my homework, searching for any negative reviews, which “Lodgis” didn’t have.
+Once I decided on the property, it was pretty straight forward, I paid my deposit and mandatory rental insurance, this confirmed my booking.
+It was only after that, I was put in contact with the owner.
+The process went smoothly, that said, I still worried, will anyone be there when I arrive?
+Thankfully, my landlady, Sophie, was there to greet me, I was relieved, to say the least, we hit it off immediately.

-I rented a cute one bedroom apartment in the 7th arrondissement, calling it, “Ikea chic”, it could have used a fresh coat of paint and a new tv (only to watch the news).
-It was a blank canvas and so tempting to redecorate but seriously, who hangs artwork two feet from the ceiling?
-I found a lovely flower shop near by that would allow me to purchase lilies by the stem, I love the scent that they leave, adding my own personal touch was all my little place needed.
-I am a true believer of, you get what you pay for…which was, a budget friendly, no frills, in a good neighbourhood, apartment.
+My apartment was a cute one-bedroom in the 7th arrondissement, calling it, “Ikea chic”.
+It was in need of a fresh coat of paint and a new tv (if only to watch the news), none the less, the price was right and it worked for me.
+It was tempting to decorate, I was desperate to add my touch, wondering…who hangs artwork two feet from the ceiling?
+Around the corner from me was a lovely flower shop, it was a feast for the eyes, beautiful blooms everywhere.
+I loaded up with my favourite, lilies, my personal touch, it was all my little place needed.
+I am a true believer of, you get what you pay for, which was, a budget-friendly, no-frills, in a good neighbourhood, apartment.
 Perfect!

-Facing south and temperatures soaring up to 40 degrees, I had no air conditioning, it was hotter than hot!
-It was a small miracle that I happened to walk by a hardware store selling fans, needless to say, I purchased two!
-Thankfully I had a washing machine but sadly no dryer, energy consumption is expensive here, so drying clothes in my living area became a regular thing.
-The bathroom was recently renovated with modern finishes, it was the third week of guests that we discovered the “square” knob turned on the rain shower head.
-Puzzling every time you stepped into the shower stall, it was so obvious, thanks Teddi!
+My apartment faced south, giving me sunshine all day, but with temperatures soaring up to 40 degrees, it was hotter than hot!
+I had no air conditioning, it was a small miracle that I happened to walk by a hardware store selling fans, needless to say, I purchased two!
+I had a washing machine but sadly no dryer, energy consumption is expensive here, so drying clothes in my living room became a regular thing.
+The bathroom was recently renovated with new modern finishes, it took a while, but I finally discovered that the “square” knob turned on the second, rain shower.
+Frustrating each time I showered, so obvious in the end, thanks to my friend Teddi for figuring this out.

-As quirky as this all may sound, I really enjoyed my little apartment, it felt like home.
-It didn’t take me long to figure things out and get into a routine.
-I enjoyed hosting my friends who were such great company, planning our days and drinking too much Rose, forever memories that I will cherish.
+As quirky as all this may sound, I really enjoyed my little apartment, it felt like home, or at least, my home away from home.
+It didn’t take me long to figure things out and find my groove.
+I enjoyed hosting my friends and my son and his girlfriend, who were such great company.
+It was fun planning our days and having too much rosé, these are forever memories that I will cherish.

-To the friend who couldn’t make it… one day, if you go to Paris, think of me, happy and the best version of myself, living and hopefully in love, in my “Pied a terre”.
+To my friend, who couldn’t make it, one day, if you go to Paris, think of me, happy and the best version of myself, living and hopefully in love, in my “Pied a terre”.